cncf/tag-security/assessments/projects/open-telemetry/self-assessment.md

 ## Overview

-Pixie is an observability tool to get instant, baseline visibility into your Kubernetes applications without any manual instrumentation.
+OpenTelementry is an observability framework and toolkit that helps developers understand application behavior by instrumenting, generating, and exporting telemetry data for applications using OpenTelementry.

 ### Background